chortlesource/termnoid/README.md

 ## Description

 Termnoid is a tetris clone for the terminal written in C using the ncurses library.
-The ambition is to keep it tiny and currently it occupies 97KB when compiled.
+The ambition is to keep it tiny and currently it occupies around 95KB when compiled.

-Termnoid is not yet feature complete and lacks incremental difficulty and leveling which I am yet to implement.
+As with most tetris clones Termnoid features incremental difficulty based upon score.
+Leveling up results in accelerating the tetrimino's descent.

 ## Dependencies